Derek Bourgeois

 Biography

-Derek Bourgeois (born 1941 in Kingston on Thames) graduated from Cambridge University with a first class honours degree in music, and a subsequent Doctorate.
+Bourgeois graduated from Cambridge University with a first-class honours degree in music, and a subsequent doctorate.
 He spent two years at the Royal College of Music where he studied composition with Herbert Howells and conducting with Sir Adrian Boult.

-He has composed thirty-five symphonies, seventeen concertos, several other extended orchestral works, seven major works for chorus and orchestra, two operas and a musical.
-As well as a considerable quantity of chamber, vocal and instrumental music, he has composed twelve extended works for Brass Band and six symphonies for Symphonic Wind Band.
-He has also written a considerable amount of music for television productions.
+He composed 116 symphonies, 17 concertos, several other extended orchestral works, seven major works for chorus and orchestra, two operas and a musical.
+As well as a considerable quantity of chamber, vocal and instrumental music, he composed twelve extended works for brass band and six symphonies for symphonic wind band.
+He wrote a considerable amount of music for television productions.

 From 1970 to 1984, he was a Lecturer in Music at Bristol University.
 He was the conductor of the Sun Life Band from 1980 until 1983, and during the same period was Chairman of the Composers' Guild of Great Britain, and a member of the Music Advisory Panel of the Arts Council.